 At Epping St John’s we strongly believe in planning ahead for our students’ futures.
-We understand the importance of making informed decisions, so we therefore make sure our students have access to all the relevant information and opportunities to help make these decisions regarding their future.
+We understand the importance of making informed decisions, so we therefore make sure our students have access to all the relevant information and opportunities to help make these important choices regarding their future.

-We run many careers events throughout the year; if you are an employer/college/university/apprenticeship or a parent who would like to engage with the school please contact Mrs Madden at the school firstname.lastname@example.org
+We run many careers events throughout the year.
+If you are an employer/college/university/apprenticeship or a parent who would like to engage with the school we would love to hear from you.

 Paths to Professional Careers -